ITzTravelInTime/SwiftCPUDetect/README.md

 # Features

-- Get if the current process is ruiing using Rosetta (aka as emulated) using the `AppExecutionMode` enum
+- Get if the current process is running using Rosetta (aka as emulated) using the `AppExecutionMode` enum
 - Get the Cpu architecture used by the current process, the computer or the ones supported by the current executable by using the `CpuArchitecture`  enum
 - Get CPU and system info using the `HWInfo` class